How Do You Apply Personalization?

 In any digital experience optimization efforts, metrics and strategic prioritization are key to any successful personalization program.

 You can prioritize your experiences based on frameworks like an Action Priority Matrix and define primary and secondary goals for every experience aligned with your business KPIs.

 Based on the personalization maturity stage and data of your company you can define the right audience and segmentation.

 But How Do You Apply Personalization?

 Personalization can be applied based on four data categories:

-Demographic data refers to an individual’s characteristics such as their city, their age, their job title or their gender.
+Demographic data refers to an individual’s characteristics such as their city, age, job title, or gender.
 While this demographic-based approach to personalization is useful, relying on demographical data alone to personalize the user experience is too limited.

 Behavioral data changes based on events across the user interaction.
-An event could be a page visit, a video play, link click in an email or how visitors reacted to various offers or content.
-This is one of the more common variables used for machine learning powered lead scoring and the holy grail in website personalization.
+An event could be a page visit, a video play, a link click in an email, or how visitors reacted to various offers or content.
+This is one of the more common variables used for machine learning-powered lead scoring and the holy grail in website personalization.